Sound Posts (2006-2011)

 Following the workshops, Mark settled on a design that was simple and fun, based on the walking stick that he uses due to having a stroke.

-The Sound Posts at The Toynbee School were made of steel tubing, making them strong and durable.
+The Sound Posts at The Toynbee School were made of steel tubing for strength and durability.

 Each Sound Post contained a waterproof speaker attached to its open end.
 The ‘walking stick’ design allowed for the speakers to face downwards, protecting them from the elements and enabling the sound to be focused immediately below the post.
 The steel tubing acted in a similar way to a loudspeaker cabinet, amplifying the sounds produced by the speakers.

-The Toynbee Sound Posts were installed in January 2008, in the sensory landscaped area of the school.
+The Toynbee Sound Posts were installed in January 2008.

 Sound Posts: Phase Two – Great Binfields Primary School and Kings Copse Primary School:

 The next phase of the project adapted the Sound Posts concept for two primary schools, Kings Copse and Great Binfields.
-As with The Toynbee School, Mark held creative workshops with children at the schools, designed for the younger age groups.
+As with The Toynbee School, Mark held creative workshops for children at the schools.

 These workshops acted as an introduction to the project and gave the children the opportunity to be involved in the development of their own school’s Sound Posts by contributing ideas for design elements and exploring sound in their school environment.